W. A. Porter Collegiate Institute

-W. A. Porter Collegiate Institute, officially known as the Scarborough Academy of Technological, Environmental and Computer Studies @ W. A. Porter Collegiate Institute (SATEC, SATEC @ W. A. Porter C.I., WAPCI, W. A. Porter or Porter) is a secondary school in Toronto, Ontario, Canada.
+W. A. Porter Collegiate Institute is a secondary school in Toronto, Ontario, Canada.
 It is located in the Clairlea neighbourhood of the former suburb of Scarborough.
 The school provides grades 9-12 as part of the Toronto District School Board, formerly part of the Scarborough Board of Education.

 Founded in 1958, the school program combines academics with in-depth applications of technology, computer and environmental studies.
 SATEC is an enriched science, technology, engineering and mathematics focused school.
 It is consistently ranked #1 in Toronto for Technological Studies, and within the top three for Math and Science.
 Porter's motto is Vincit qui se Vincit which means "He conquers who conquers himself".

 History

 Located on 14.9 acres of land, W. A. Porter Collegiate Institute had its cornerstone laid and constructed in 1957 and opened for classes on September 9, 1958 to serve the south-west area of Scarborough as the city's fifth collegiate.
 The building was designed by the Toronto-based architectural firm Carter, Coleman and Rankin Associates.

 The school's namesake, William Arnot Porter (1893-1956) began teaching in 1922 at Scarborough High School as a science teacher, specializing in the science of agriculture.
 He became the school's principal in 1954, and continued his lifelong work until his death in 1956.
 The school's founding principal was J. Ross Stevenson who served a year at Porter until he was transferred to the new David and Mary Thomson Collegiate Institute in 1959.

 By 1961, the swimming pool was added.
 Additions were made in subsequent years.

-With enrollment numbers dwindling, the SBE considered closing either Porter or Midland Avenue Collegiate Institute.
+With enrolment numbers dwindling, the SBE considered closing either Porter or Midland Avenue Collegiate Institute.
 However, instead, it was decided that at the start of the 1997–98 school year, W. A. Porter Collegiate was designated as the Scarborough Academy of Technological, Environmental and Computer Studies by the SBE, although the original name continues to exist.
 As of the 2000–01 academic year, Porter's attendance area was expanded after Midland closed that June.
-Since then, Porter's enrollment has rapidly increased.
+Since then, Porter's enrolment has rapidly increased.

 The school celebrated its 50th anniversary in 2008, coinciding with the PEO Engineering Education Conference of the same year.

 In 2010, Porter C.I. became a certified, platinum Eco-School of the TDSB.

 Porter has a range of specialized programs like MST (Math and Science Technology), Cisco, High Skills Major, and many more.
 It celebrated its 60th anniversary in 2018.